Informed POMDP: Leveraging Additional Information in Model-Based RL: Conclusion

 \section{Conclusion}

 In this work, we introduced a new formalization for considering additional information available at training time for POMDP, called the informed POMDP.
-In this context, we proposed an objective for learning recurrent sufficient statistic for the optimal control.
-Next, we showed that this objective can be slightly modified to provide an environment model from which latent trajectories can be generated.
+In this context, we proposed a learning objective and proved that it provides sufficient statistic for the optimal control.
+Next, we adapted this objective to provide an environment model from which latent trajectories can be sampled.
 We then adapted a successful model-based RL algorithm, known as Dreamer, with this informed world model, resulting in the Informed Dreamer algorithm.
-By considering several environments from the partially observable RL literature, we showed that this informed learning objective improves the convergence speed and quality of the policies in several environments.
-However, we also observed that this uninformed objective hurts performance in some environments, motivating further work in which a particular attention is given to the design of the information $i$.
+By considering several environments from the partially observable RL literature, we showed that this informed learning objective often improves the convergence speed and quality of the policies.
+This work also presents several limitations.
+First, a formal justification for the use of the information instead of the observation is still lacking.
+Future work may consider the notion of approximate information states to bound the suboptimality of the policy for a given error on the information distribution instead of the observation distribution.
+Second, we observed that this informed objective hurts performance in some environments, motivating further work in which particular attention is paid to the design of the information.
+It would be worth drawing connection to the exogenous RL literature that complements this work by focusing on discarding irrelevant information.
+Third, the proposed ELBO learning objective is probably a loose lower bound on the information likelihood.
+Future work may improve the quality of the information distribution by considering informed world models with a dedicated information encoder.

-\section{Acknowledgements}
+\subsubsection{Acknowledgements}

 The authors would like to thank our colleagues Pascal Leroy, Arnaud Delaunoy, Renaud Vandeghen and Florent De Geeter for their valuable comments on this manuscript.
-Gaspard Lambrechts gratefully acknowledges the financial support of the \emph{Fédération Wallonie-Bruxelles} for his FRIA grant.
-Adrien Bolland gratefully acknowledges the financial support of the \emph{Fédération Wallonie-Bruxelles} for his FNRS grant.
-Computational resources have been provided by the \emph{Consortium des Équipements de Calcul Intensif} (CÉCI), funded by the \emph{Fonds de la Recherche Scientifique de Belgique} (F.R.S.-FNRS) under Grant No. 2502011 and by the \emph{Walloon Region}, including the Tier-1 supercomputer of the \emph{Fédération Wallonie-Bruxelles}, infrastructure funded by the \emph{Walloon Region} under Grant No. 1117545.
+Gaspard Lambrechts gratefully acknowledges the financial support of the \emph{Wallonia-Brussels Federation} for his FRIA grant.
+Adrien Bolland gratefully acknowledges the financial support of the \emph{Wallonia-Brussels Federation} for his FNRS grant.
+Computational resources have been provided by the \emph{Consortium des Équipements de Calcul Intensif} (CÉCI), funded by the \emph{National Fund for Scientific Research} (F.R.S.-FNRS) under Grant No. 2502011 and by the \emph{Walloon Region}, including the Tier-1 supercomputer of the \emph{Wallonia-Brussels Federation}, infrastructure funded by the \emph{Walloon Region} under Grant No. 1117545.